Skip to Content

 • They might wonder and have questions about the homeless on the street corners that they see.

-• All of us, and your students, will go through tough financial times in their young and older adult lives.
+• All of us, and your students, will go through tough financial times in our young and older adult lives.

 All that is why I’m proposing a financial literacy week theme around how to deal with financial hardships (also, here are 9 books for kids to read about tough financial times).